Traumflug/simulavr/doc/limitations.rst

   like IO-network, some analogue components as well as SPI, ...
   There is neither a fully description for the environment available nor comprehensive examples around.
-* simulavr makes no validation if the current assembler statement is available for the selected CPU (e.g. MUL for Tiny,...)
+* simulavr does not verify if the current instruction is available for the selected CPU (e.g. MUL for Tiny,...)
 * The current version of simulavr is not validated against the avr-gcc regression tests.